mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/_index.md

 title: "Deployment (admin)"
 heading: "Admin's Guide to Deploying Apps"
 description: "TODO"
-weight: 500
+weight: 1000
 ---

 - In **Mattermost Cloud**, all apps are deployed to the Marketplace by Mattermost staff.
-They can be installed ontp a specific Mattermost instance using `/apps install listed` command.
+They can be installed onto a specific Mattermost instance using `/apps install listed` command.
 No special configuration is required, the `/apps install` command should be enabled and functional by default.